 Coursework in related fields such as sociology, cultural studies, women and gender studies, and history, for instance, may also be used to enhance a student’s program of study.
 Some students also take courses in Mason’s School of Conflict Analysis and Resolution and the Schar School of Policy and Government.

-An accelerated master's option is available to students in the bachelor's program.
+An accelerated master's option is available to students currently in Mason’s undergraduate anthropology major.